-Carbon dioxide produced through human action is referred to as anthropogenic CO_2 .
-The primary source of anthropogenic CO_2 emissions in North America is the burning of fossil fuels for energy.
-Industrial activities such as manufacturing cement, producing ethanol, refining petroleum, producing metals, and combusting waste also contribute a significant amount of anthropogenic CO_2 .
-Collectively, these are referred to as large stationary CO_2 point sources.
-Nonstationary CO_2 emissions include activities such as using gasoline, diesel, and other fuels for transportation.
-Changes in land use and land conversion also contribute to anthropogenic CO_2 emissions.
-This includes practices like plowing land, which releases exposed carbon in the soil to the atmosphere as CO_2 , and deforestation, which reduces plant biomass, thus reducing the plant uptake of airborne CO_2 and releases CO_2 if the biomass is burned.
+\frown arbon dioxide produced through human action is referred to as Canthropogenic CO2.
+The primary source of anthropogenic CO2 emissions in North America is the burning of fossil fuels for energy.
+Industrial activities such as manufacturing cement, producing ethanol, refining petroleum, producing metals, and combusting waste also contribute a significant amount of anthropogenic CO2.
+Collectively, these are referred to as large stationary CO2 point sources.
+Nonstationary CO2 emissions include activities such as using gasoline, diesel, and other fuels for transportation.

+Changes in land use and land conversion also contribute to anthropogenic CO2 emissions.
+These include practices like plowing land, which releases exposed carbon in the soil to the atmosphere as CO_2 , and deforestation, which reduces plant biomass, thus reducing the plant uptake of airborne CO2.
+Deforestation also releases CO2 if the biomass is burned.